ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 ## Error

-Mbed OS provides an error function to output messages to `STDIO` at runtime when the system encounters a fatal error and causes the application to terminate. `mbed_error.h` declares this error message.
-Note that the error function outputs the error message in debug and develop builds only.
-In release builds, the error function does not generate any output, but the application is still be terminated.
+Mbed OS provides an error function to output messages to `STDIO` at runtime when the system encounters a fatal error and the Application calling the error function will be terminated.
+Note that error function outputs the error message in [Debug and Develop builds](https://os.mbed.com/docs/v5.6/tools/build-profiles.html) only.
+In release builds, the error function does not generate any `STDIO` output, but the application will still be terminated. `mbed_error.h` declares the error function.

 ### Error function reference